Welcome to the website of the European Consumer Centre!

 In Finland, the European Consumer Centre Finland is part of the Finnish Competition and Consumer Authority (FCCA).

 We have a 7-member team consisting of experts from the FCCA and local register offices.
-Our operations are funded by the Finnish government (the FCCA, the Uusimaa Local Register Office and the Central Finland Local Register Office) and the European Union.
+Our operations are funded by the Finnish government (the FCCA, Local Register Office of Uusimaa and Local Register Office of Inland Finland) and the European Union.

 The Finnish office of the European Consumer Centre collaborates closely with its counterparts in other countries.
 These form the European Consumer Centres Network, which is governed by the European Commission.